*This post was originally published in February of 2021. It has been updated to reflect the most recent available data on maternity care access.

 Barriers of access to maternity care are deeply rooted in social determinants of health: problems stemming from income and racial inequality that transcend the urban/rural divide.

 It’s a somewhat misleading statistic — for white women in the District, the chances for a safe delivery are high.
-It’s mothers of color who are the most frequent victims of these statistics: of the 18 mothers that died in DC between 2012 and 2016 from pregnancy-related complications, seventeen were African American, and the eighteenth was Hispanic.
+It’s mothers of color who are the most frequent victims of these statistics: Black women account for 90% of pregnancy-related deaths.
 Change cannot happen fast enough for these mothers.

 Technology is an obvious step toward a solution.
 With healthcare professionals reevaluating the benefits and risks of digital health in the wake of the Covid-19 pandemic, the industry is facing its greatest opportunity to override the traditional challenges to the widespread adoption of technology for maternity care.

 In the US, healthcare has been traditionally considered a triage machine — a last ditch solution when a patient is on the brink of disaster.
 On the clinical end, there is a notorious wariness of disruptive technology and workflow changes.
-During Covid, these mindsets have been overturned as clinicians and patients adapt to new methods of receiving and delivering care.
+During Covid, these mindsets were overturned as clinicians and patients adapted to new methods of receiving and delivering care.

-Policy-makers have thrown their weight behind digital health as they look for ways to maintain and encourage health management during social distancing and other pandemic responses, increasing physicians’ ability to innovate and transform care models.
+Policy-makers threw their weight behind digital health as they looked for ways to maintain and encourage health management during social distancing and other pandemic responses, increasing physicians’ ability to innovate and transform care models, but many of these pandemic era responses are being rolled back now that the public health emergency has ended.

-Last week, the Black Maternal Health Caucus unveiled the Momnibus Act, a historic bipartisan legislative package that builds on existing legislation in Congress to address America’s maternal health crisis for Black women and mothers of color.
+In response, the Black Maternal Health Caucus re-introduced the Momnibus Act, a historic bipartisan legislative package that builds on existing legislation in Congress to address America’s maternal health crisis for Black women and mothers of color.
 The Momnibus Act includes the Tech to Save Moms Act, which promotes digital innovation to improve maternal health outcomes and end disparities in underserved communities.

 Increased reimbursement from commercial payers and Medicaid have also incentivized providers to transform their practices and increase access to care through RPM (remote patient monitoring).